DCV Session Manager Installation: Broker and Agent

 The DCV Session Manager is a set of software packages (broker and agent) and an application programming interface (API) that makes it easy for developers and independent software vendors (ISVs) to build front-end applications that create and manage the lifecycle of NICE DCV sessions.
 In addition to the information below this guide can be helpful: Getting started with managing NICE DCV sessions secured behind a NICE DCV Connection Gateway.

-• NICE DCV (without GPU)
+• NICE DCV (with or without GPU)

 • DCV Session Manager Broker